 Ingles Markets, Incorporated's executive management is primarily responsible for the completeness and accuracy of its financial reporting and the adequacy of its internal financial and operating controls.
 Its Board of Directors has responsibility to oversee management's exercise of these responsibilities.
 To assist the Board, the Company has established, through its bylaws, an Audit Committee ("the Committee") whose authority and responsibilities are described by this Charter.

 This Charter is created in order to define the Audit Committee's objectives, the range of its authority, the scope of its activities and its duties and responsibilities.
 It is intended to give Audit Committee members, management and external auditors a clear understanding of their respective roles.
-The Audit Committee will review and assess the adequacy of this Charter annually and the Board of Directors will perform an evaluation of the performance of the Committee annually.
+The Audit Committee will review and assess the adequacy of this Charter annually.

 B) Mission Statement